mserouar/SegVeg/README.md

 ## 📚 ABSTRACT

 SegVeg is a model for semantic segmentation of RGB images into background, green vegetation and senescent vegetation classes.
-Link to iriginal published paper : https://spj.sciencemag.org/journals/plantphenomics/2022/9803570/
+Link to original published paper : https://spj.sciencemag.org/journals/plantphenomics/2022/9803570/

-### ⏳ Useful information <a name="start"></a>
+### Useful information <a name="start"></a>

 The method proposed may be described in two stages.